ghapsara/guruhhapsara.dev/src/content/2022-03-07-sanctifying-secrets-pt-3/index.md

 The pod identity webhook comes natively in the default EKS installation.
 We don’t need to worry about how to configure the webhook or how to deploy the pod identity controller.

-Furthermore, as mentioned in the EKS pod identity documentation, EKS pod identity is not exclusive to EKS clusters, we can deploy the pod identity webhook to self managed kubernetes cluster solutions like KOPS in AWS.
+Aside from that, as mentioned in the EKS pod identity documentation, EKS pod identity is not exclusive to EKS clusters.
+We can deploy the pod identity webhook to self managed kubernetes cluster solutions like KOPS in AWS.

 ## IAM Role and Service Account